intentkit/IntentKit/README.md

 - An elegant, cohesive API based on semantic actions.
 Instead of manually constructing URLs, just tell it what you're trying to do.
 Instead of manually checking which applications a user has installed, let MWOpenInKit automatically query the device for you to figure out what applications are available to perform a given action.

 - A unified, human-readable repository of third-party URL schemes.
-Every application's URL scheme is just a plaintext property list (.plist) file.
+Every application's URL scheme is just a plaintext plist.
 You can add support for your application to MWOpenInKit without writing a single line of code.

 Installation